d3/d3-time-format/README.md

 * `%d` - zero-padded day of the month as a decimal number [01,31].
 * `%e` - space-padded day of the month as a decimal number [ 1,31]; equivalent to `%_d`.
 * `%f` - microseconds as a decimal number [000000, 999999].
+* `%g` - ISO 8601 week-based year without century as a decimal number [00,99].
+* `%G` - ISO 8601 week-based year with century as a decimal number.
 * `%H` - hour (24-hour clock) as a decimal number [00,23].
 * `%I` - hour (12-hour clock) as a decimal number [01,12].
 * `%j` - day of the year as a decimal number [001,366].